Independent auditor's report

 We have audited the financial statements 2022 of Royal DSM based in Heerlen.
 The financial statements include the consolidated financial statements and the parent company financial statements.

 - the consolidated balance sheet as at 31 December 2022;

 - the following consolidated statements for 2022: the income statement, the statements of comprehensive income, changes in equity and cash flows; and

 - the notes comprising a summary of the significant accounting policies and other explanatory information

 The parent company financial statements comprise:

-- the parent company balance sheet as at 31 December 2020;
+- the parent company balance sheet as 31 December 2022;

 Basis for our opinion